EcoDynIZW/GEE-PICX/README.md

 ### 3.1 Case study (1)

-**Create single-season image composite for city of Würzburg, Germany**
+**Create single-season image composite for city of Würzburg, Germany.** (context: cropland monitoring)

 In this example we want to create a single winter season image composite for the city of Würzburg, Germany.
 But before we can set all parameters, we need to import our study area to Google Earth Engine.

 #### a.
 Upload shapefile as asset to Googe Earth Engine

 * Download the shapefile of city of Würzburg from [this website](https://opendata.wuerzburg.de/explore/dataset/altstadt/export/) to your local computer.
-* Go to the *Assets*-tab in the top-left window and click (1) "New" --> (2) "Shape files".
+* Go to the *Assets*-tab in the top-left window and click "New" (1) --> "Shape files" (2).
-* A window will pop up from where you can (3) "Select" your study area shapefile from your local computer.
-Select all required extentions and click (4) "Upload".
+* A window will pop up from where you can "Select" (3) your study area shapefile from your local computer.
+Select all required extentions and click "Upload" (4).

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/import_asset.png">

-* You can then go to the *Tasks*-tab in the top-right window and wait until the shapefile upload is finished (this symbol ✓ (5) should appear).
+* You can then go to the *Tasks*-tab in the top-right window and wait until the shapefile upload is finished (this symbol ✓ should appear (5) ).
-* Your new asset should be listed now in the *Assets*-tab, if not click (6) the "Refresh" button and it should appear at the given name.
+* Your new asset should be listed now in the *Assets*-tab, if not click the "Refresh" symbol (6) and it should appear at the given name.
 * In order to access the study area asset from the application, we need to copy the file path.
-This can be done by (7) clicking on the file in the *Assets*-tab and (8) copying the file path from the pop-up window.
-(9) Close the window afterwards to continue.
+This can be done by clicking on the file in the *Assets*-tab (7) and copying the file path from the pop-up window (8).
+Close (9) the window afterwards to continue.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/import_asset_path.png">